donald-macritchie/holiday-cottages/README.md

 #### Booking Confirmation

-- Provided that the date selected are available, the dates will be stored in the database and the user will be redirected to the booking confirmation page.
+- Provided that the dates selected are available, the dates will be stored in the database and the user will be redirected to the booking confirmation page.
 Here the user will be able to view their booking details.
 The Home Button will redirect the user to the Home page.

 ![This is an image of the booking confirmation page](./static/screenshots/booking-confirmation.png)